CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 * Transfer protocol : HTTP request (Post, Get, Put, Delete)

-* Restful API takes the HTTP request then instruct the DB what kinds of CRUD operation needs to get done.
+* Restful API takes the HTTP request then instructs the DB what kinds of CRUD operation needs to be done.

 * CRUD operation does NOT happen in the RESTful API, only happens in the DB.

 `$npm init`
-## what is npm init?
+## What is npm init?
-* `NPM init` will initialize NPM, to manage Node package.
+* `NPM init` will initialize NPM, to manage Node packages.
-* `package.json` file will be created with summary of your NPM.
+* `package.json` file will be created with a summary of your NPM.
-* Modules will be located in `node_modules` folder.
+* Modules will be located in the `node_modules` folder.
 * NPM will track of all the packages in our application

 `$npm i express`
-## what is express?
+## What is express?
 Express, is a back end web application framework for Node.js, released as free and open-source software.
 It is designed for building web applications and APIs.
 Express allows developers to quickly create a server in nodeJS.

 `$npm i pg`
-# what is pg?
+# What is pg?
 pg stands for PostgreSQL.
 It will be our SQL relational database management system.

 `SQL vs postgreSQL`
 SQL server is a database management system which is mainly used for e-commerce and providing different data warehousing solutions.
-PostgreSQL is an advanced version of SQL which provides support to different functions of SQL like foreign keys, subqueries, triggers, and different user-defined types and functions.
+PostgreSQL is an advanced version of SQL which provides support to different functions of SQL like foreign keys, sub-queries, triggers, and different user-defined types and functions.

 `mongoDB vs postgreSQL`
-MongoDB is a NoSQL database where each record is a document comprising of key-value pairs that are similar to JSON objects with schemas.
+MongoDB is a NoSQL database where each record is a document consisting of key-value pairs that are similar to JSON objects with schemas.

 `benefit of postgre`
 -Postgres performed between 4 and 15 times faster than MongoDB across a range of scenarios